 37 Park Street is currently a 59,000 +/- square foot, vacant former school and numery.
 The subject property has been vacant for over two years.
+First Bristol Corporation plans a total subject property has been vacant for over two years.
+First Bristol Corporation plans a total subject property has been vacant for over two years.
 First Bristol Corporation plans a total historic rehabilitation of the entire 59,000 square foot building and surrounding property.
 Saint Anne's Hospital will be the new tenant and move over existing administrative employees from the Hospital to fill the building.

 In the Fall of 2022, First Bristol secured approval for the proposed use from the City of Fall River Zoning Board of Appeals.
-The proposed \$18 million dollar investment for the rehabilitation of 37 Park Street will consist of a complete rehab of the building both inside and rehabilitation of existing minor environmental issues, creating an estimated 66 parking spaces out, remediation of existing minor environmental issues, creating an estimated 66 parking spaces and 75+/- construction jobs.
+The proposed \$18 million dollar investment for the rehabilitation of 37 Park Street will consist of a complete rehab of the building both inside and rehabilitation of 37 Park Street will consist of a complete rehab of the building both inside and rehabilitation of existing minor environmental issues, orgating an estimated 66 parking spaces out, remediation of existing minor environmental issues, orgating an estimated 66 parking spaces and 75+/- construction jobs.
 This subject property was never on the tax roll and will now be fully taxed as private development and ownership.

 As we all know, the health care sector is Fall River's largest employment sector and the demand for health care employees and services continues to grow.
-In addition to generating new tax revenue for the City, this project will also allow Fall River to remain on the cutting edge for the delivery of health care services to its residents.
+In addition to generating new tax revenue for the City, this project will also allow Fall River to remain on the cutting edge for the delivery of health one services to its residents.

 While the actual number of new full-time jobs to be created at 37 Park Street stands at eleven (11), the repurposing and redevelopment of existing space at Saint Anne's Hospital will allow for the future development of clinical space at Saint Anne's Hospital and the creation of additional professional and non-professional job growth.
+Saint Anne's is in need of clinical space additional professional and non-professional job growth.
 Saint Anne's is in need of clinical space at the Hospital and by moving the administrative space to this location, it will free up space at the Hospital for required new clinical space, along with additional jobs to support patients and physicians in the Greater Fall River area.
 Saint Anne's is also "for profit" and pays significant property taxes in excess of one million dollars per year.

-Mayor Paul Coogan City of Fall River February 2, 2023 Page 2.
+Mayor Paul Coogan City of Pall River February 2, 2023 Page 2.

-As such, First Bristol Corporation is therefore requesting that you accept this letter as the formal letter of intent required under the Economic Development Incentive Program to initiate the process to secure Local TIF funding.
+As such, First Bristol Corporation is therefore requesting that you accept this letter as the formal letter of intent required under the Economic Development Incentive Program to initiate the process to secure Local TIP funding.